DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 consumers in a more subtle way than traditional media can (Halvorsen et al., 2013).

-> FASHION BLOGS: AUTHENTICITY IS FOR SALE
+> FASHION BLOGS: AUTHENTICITY IS FOR SALE RIGHT NOW
 >
 Last year, Yara Michels wrote an article in her blog This Chick’s Got Style about her ninth ear piercing.
 She also told her readers where she